What, in your opinion, is the future of SEO?

 Now, though, based on your geographic location and your search history, these research terms will give you very unusual results as they consider a very distinctive intent.

-Evidence in point, when I explore the word “airplane” today, Google thinks I don’t want anything to do with jet-powered flying machines and instead populates my first results with information about the timeless 1980 satire film starring Leslie Neilson and Kareem Abdul Jabbar.
+For example, when I Google search the word “airplane” today, it thinks I don’t want anything to do with jet-powered flying machines.
+Instead, it populates my first results with information about the timeless 1980 satire film starring Leslie Neilson and Kareem Abdul Jabbar.

 Not sure what that tells about the way Google observes me, but it’s dead right on what I assume to see based on that search term.